Stephen Hayes (hurler): Career

 Hayes had his first hurling success when the Blackrock Nationals club won the inaugural Cork County Hurling Championship in 1887.
 It was the first of five such victories in seven seasons, with Hayes captaining the team in 1891 and 1894.

 Hayes first played for Cork when he captained the team for the 1899 Munster Championship.
 He captained the team for a second time during Cork's unsuccessful 1891 campaign.
-Hayes returned for a third stint as captain when Cork beat Tipperary by 3-04 to 1-02 to win the Munster Championshi in 1894.
+Hayes returned for a third stint as captain when Cork beat Tipperary by 3-04 to 1-02 to win the Munster Championship in 1894.
 He later captained the team to a 5-20 to 2-00 defeat of Dublin in the 1894 All-Ireland final, in what was a record third successive title for Cork.
 A dispute with the GAA resulted in Cork withdrawing from the 1895 All-Ireland Championship, a move which brought Hayes's inter-county activity to a close and ended the possibility of the team winning a fourth successive title.